jorix/OL-FeaturePopups/README.md

  * Can display data when a layer is loaded.
  * Force *hover popups* to follow the cursor **done**!.
  * Shows *select popups* where the cursor is pressed (except for a single point) **done**!
+ * Unify behaviors **done**!
+80%.
+Must use new "mode" property that it supports multiple behaviors (use also "mode" property instead "selectionBox:true")
  * Common interface for popups.
  * Better manage auto-size on OpenLayers popups.